In Time: Plot

-Arriving in New Greenwich, Will meets time-loaning businessman Philippe Weis and his daughter Sylvia at a casino.
-While playing poker, Will wins over a millennium while nearly timing himself out.
-He catches Sylvia's eye and she invites him to a party.
-Will is confronted at the party by Timekeeper Leon and arrested.
-Leon confiscates all but two hours of Will's time, disbelieving that Will didn't kill Hamilton.
+Arriving in New Greenwich, Will meets 110-year-old time-loaning businessman Philippe Weis and his 27-year-old daughter Sylvia at a casino.
+While playing poker, Will nearly times out but eventually wins over a millennium in a flawless gamble.
+Sylvia invites him to a party, and Will commutes there by purchasing a new sports car.
+Raymond arrives and apprehends Will, who insists his innocence in Hamilton's death.
+Rather than attempting to prove Will's guilt, he simply confiscates all but two hours of Will's time, explaining it does not belong in Dayton.